pulumi/examples/azure-ts-vm-provisioners/README.md

 ```

-You'll need to login to the azure cli.
+You'll need to log in to the azure cli.
 You will be prompted to do this during deployment if you forget this step.

 ```
 $ az login